MRes Experimental Psychology with Data Science / Course details

 Having attended the unit, students will be able to:

-• conduct data analyses in Python and MatLab
+• Conduct data analyses in Python.

-• demonstrate their knowledge and skills required for open and reproducible science.
+• Demonstrate their knowledge and skills required for open and reproducible science.

-• demonstrate their ability to understand the principles of statistical/machine learning.
+• Demonstrate their ability to understand the principles of statistical/machine learning.

 Teaching and learning methods